ThomasVitale/spring-boot-opentelemetry/README.md

 I have submitted an issue to the Micrometer project and shared these suggestions.
 Building (or updating) such a module would make it possible to re-use the same `OpenTelemetryAutoConfiguration` introduced in Spring Boot 3.2 for both metrics and traces (and, in the future, for logs as well).

-* It would solve the issue M.1 described before since the Micrometer Registry module would have a dependency on the OpenTelemetry SDK.
-* It would solve the issue M.2 described before because Micrometer would use the autoconfigured `Resource` object from OpenTelemetry to add resource attributes to the metrics.
 * An [issue](https://github.com/spring-projects/spring-boot/issues/36546) already exists on the Spring Boot project to autoconfigure an `SdkMeterProvider` bean and, in general, for using metrics with OpenTelemetry.
 But we are missing Micrometer support before that is doable.
 * It would also make it possible to switch the client implementation between HTTP and gRPC using the standard OpenTelemetry approach (i.e. configuring either an